kevinolega/minimalchanges/_posts/2019-08-13-sugar-warning.md

 It's just that I'm really struggling to communicate this, and I have failed to do so multiple times.

-So I'm showing you this short post instead.
+So I'm showing you this short note instead.

-A few months ago I discovered that I have really high neuroticism.
+A few months ago, I discovered that I have really high neuroticism.

 Like top 97% high.